tezos-checker/checker/docs/spec/design.rst

 There is a CFMM (Constant Function Market Maker) exchange facility attached to the checker contract.
-It is much like a standard CFMM contract (including the ability to mint and redeem tokens representing a contribution of liquidity to the contract) except that its balance in kit increases over time as kits are minted out of burrows to pay for part of the burrowing fee, and tez are sometimes forfeited to it.
-This balance is adjusted anytime the checker contract is called, looking back at the last time the contract was called and calculating the fee incurred in between.
+It is much like a standard CFMM contract (including the ability to mint and redeem tokens representing a contribution of liquidity to the contract) except that its balance in kit increases over time as kits are minted out of burrows to pay for part of the burrowing fee, and tez are sometimes forfeited to it (TODO: still true?).
+This balance is adjusted any time the checker contract is called, looking back at the last time the contract was called and calculating the fee incurred in between.

-The right to bake for this contract is automatically auctioned off to the best bidder, the proceeds of the auction only accrue to the pool with a delay of 1 cycle.
+The contract’s implied ctez/kit price is used as part of the parameter calculations.